 All year long, Clark.com‘s Michael Timmermann is sharing quick and easy ways to save money as part of our Michael Saves series.
 Check in every Monday as he puts new and familiar savings strategies to the test.
 Sign up for our newsletter to have these stories delivered to your inbox!

-If you have big travel plans but only a small amount of paid time off every year, you really have to get creative when you’re planning a vacation.
+If you have big travel plans but only a couple weeks of paid vacation every year, you really have to get creative when you’re planning a getaway.

 How to maximize your limited vacation time

 One of the best strategies to maximize your limited vacation time is to use both weekends on a week-long trip and to schedule your time off around the holidays.

 In 2017, there may be a way for you to take off from work for 10 days in a row and only use four vacation days.

 - Christmas, a federal holiday, falls on a Monday

 - New Year’s Day (2018), a federal holiday, is also on a Monday